Rohea/FileStorage/README.md

 FileStorage (WIP, do not use)
 ===========

-FileStorage is an object oriented file storage abstraction library for PHP that aims to support metadata and efficient querying for storage backends supporting them.
+FileStorage is an object oriented file storage abstraction library for PHP5 that aims to support metadata and efficient querying for storage backends supporting them.

 ## Features